Numeracy is particularly important in health care and plays a vital role including, but not limited to:

 Health care organisations facing legal proceedings leading with the cost of damages arising from any claims made against them compromised overall patient care with outcomes that cause harm delayed progression for health care staff in their career and lead to disciplinary procedures damage to the reputation of the entire nursing and health care community by high profile cases.

 There are local community classes where you can get help, and you could also contact your union representative or union learning centre for help and advice.
-There is also a wide range of freely available online maths resources, some suggestions can be found in the 'Useful Resources' section.
+There is also a wide range of freely available online maths resources.